 June 21–26 · Entering grades 7–9 · $315 per week

 Program Aide Training will help you develop skills in several areas; ages and stages, asset building, behavior and risk management, activity facilitation, outdoor skills, and group leadership.
 Successfully complete this program and you will earn the Program Aide Pin and be eligible to register as a Program Aide.
 (Completion of the week does not guarantee that an individual will be accepted into a Program Aide role.)

 Counselor in Training I (CIT I)

-CIT I is a balance of valuable leadership skills, useful program skills and cool summer activities.
-Learn about youth development and behavior management.
-Learn program skills such as activity leading, outdoor skills and group leadership.
-You will also explore risk and ways to make sure those that are in your care are emotionally and physically safe.
-Successfully complete this program and you earn your counselor in Training Pin.
-Note: Participants must make arrangements to go home during session breaks as this is a 2 week program.
+CIT I is a balance of valuable leadership and program skills and fun summer activities.
+Learn about youth development, behavior management, activity leading, outdoor skills and group leadership and risk management.
+Successfully complete this program and you earn your Counselor in Training Pin.
+Note: Participants must make arrangements to go home during session breaks as this is a

 Counselor in Training II (CIT II)